Mintbase/Grants-Program/applications/UMC-Tokenscribe.md

 [ERC20 with Ink!](https://github.com/paritytech/ink/blob/master/examples/erc20/lib.rs) is the sample code of ERC20 token in Ink!.

-At the very beginning stage of Ink! and Polkadot ecosystem, it's good to add token subscription as the common interface for tokens.
+At the very beginning stage of Ink! and Mintbase ecosystem, it's good to add token subscription as the common interface for tokens.

 ## Team :busts_in_silhouette: